Is the PADI Discover Scuba Diving for me?

 The other skills you will be shown are: How to get water out of both your regulator and mask.
 How to recover your regulator if it comes out of your mouth.
 How to inflate your buoyancy control device (BCD) at the surface.

 So that’s the skills out of the way now time to do what you came for... to dive!
 You PADI Professional will guide you on a tour around the pool and will help control your buoyancy if needed.
 You never know, you might even find some Frisbees or torpedoes to practice your throwing or catching skills underwater (not as easy as it sounds).

 After the dive you will talk about what you have learned and what we have done during the dive.
 You will also find out what you need to do if you want to become a fully qualified Open Water Diver.

 At Scuba Leeds if you decide to go on to learn to dive and complete a PADI Open Water course we will even knock the money you have spent on your DSD off the course.
 This means that you will have had your first diving experience absolutely free!

 Please remember that the PADI DSD course is a diving experience and does not qualify you to dive independently.
 It does, however, give you a glimpse into a whole new world!

 It’s a rare privilege to give someone an unforgettable experience that they will remember for the rest of their life.
 For some it might sound a bit underwhelming to be scuba diving in a swimming pool.
 For me there is no more rewarding feeling than seeing your students surface with big smiles knowing that it is like nothing they have ever experienced before.

 What’s it like to scuba dive?

-Why not sign up for a PADI Discover Scuba Diving course and find out for yourself?
-You never know… you might like it as much as I do!
+Why not try ccuba diving and find out for yourself?
+You never know… you might like it as much as we do!